fanout/ruby-fanout/README.md

 Author: Konstantin Bokarius <kon@fanout.io>

-A Ruby convenience library for publishing FPP format messages to Fanout.io using the EPCP protocol.
+A Ruby convenience library for publishing messages to Fanout.io using the EPCP protocol.

 License
 -------